PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * added finder for email address using phonebook
   * reverted the change in Setupper
   * register location for _sub even when src=dest
   * workingGroup/countryGroup in getJobStatisticsPerSite